 |M. B .A.||3,000|

-These regulations will come into effect from July 2010.
-However, in the case of candidates registered for the Ph.D. program prior to July 2010, the previous regulations shall be applicable wherever necessary.
+These regulations will come into effect from July 2016 session.
+However, in the case of candidates registered for the Ph.D. programme prior to July 2016, the previous regulations with appropriate modifications shall be applicable wherever necessary.